Microsoft Releases New Tool To Get More Distros on Windows - Slashdot

 We can already run pretty much everything of importance on Windows, using Cygwin.

 Re:How is this different than Cygwin?
-(Score:4, Interesting)
+(Score:5, Informative)

 Cygwin is slow to create or fork processes, while WSL is much faster there.
 So things like autotools, config scripts, or make run a lot faster under WSL than Cygwin.